Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Appendix F. Simulation Results

+In addition to exact computation, one may approximate the probability using sampling-based methods.
+Similar to the exact setting in Section~F.1, sampling-based estimators achieve better performance when operating in the space of contingency tables $\Omega_{\bm t}$ rather than in the treatment-assignment space $\mathcal{Z}(\mathbf{N}_{I\cdot})$.

-As mentioned in the main text, one may want to approximate the probability via sampling method. we recall that in the main text, we let \(h(\bm{t})\) denote the probability of sampling table \(\bm{t}\) via SIS-G algorithm, and define
+To formalize the sampling-based estimators for comparison, we first introduce the proposal distribution used in sequential importance sampling.
+Let $h(\bm t)$ denote the probability of sampling table $\bm t$ under the SIS-G algorithm \citep{Eisinger2017}, and define